 Their research analysed babies and examined the age of their mothers when they gave birth.
 Next, they observed a number of attributes of those children.
 For example, height, physical fitness, and academics.

 The study yielded some pretty interesting results.
-The research indicated that the children of older mothers were typically taller, more adept in academics, more likely to pursue a college education, and even recorded higher marks in standardized testing than the children of younger mothers.
+The research indicated that the children of older mothers were typically taller.
+They were also more adept in academics and more likely to pursue a college education.
+They even recorded higher marks in standardised testing than the children of younger mothers.